-The Sheriff operates, maintains and secures its main facility which includes administration, Field Operations and Criminal Investigations; has identified the Jail and Justice Center; need for a satellite precinct in the SR 92 314 North Corridor and a training facility with a firing range.
-Construction of a dual simulator and tactical and driving course is underway.
-Overall construction plans include The sharing of a training facility space with the Fayette County Department of Fire and Emergency Services is also a possibility.
+The Sheriff operates, maintains and secures its main facility which includes administration, Field Operations and Criminal Investigations; the Jail and Justice Center; a satellite precinct in the SR 314 North Corridor and a training facility with a firing range.
+Construction of a dual simulator and tactical driving course is underway.
+Overall construction plans include sharing training space with Fayette County Fire and Emergency Services.

-Policy: Establish and maintain a minimum average response time of dispatched (emergency) calls of nine minutes or less.

-- Objective a.
-Provide response zones that are internally accessible and geographically defined. - Objective b.
-Add response zones, and corresponding personnel, when call dispatched volumes exceed 260 calls per response zone per month. - Objective c.
-Minimize call swapping; reduce the amount of time an officer is responding to calls outside of his/her assigned zone (see Policy b). - Objective d.
+Policy: (emergency) calls of nine minutes or less.
+Objective a.
+Provide response zones that are internally accessible and geographically defined.
+Objective b.
+Add response zones, and corresponding personnel, when call dispatched volumes exceed 260 calls per response zone per month.
+Objective c.
+Minimize call swapping; reduce the amount of time an officer is responding to calls outside of his/her assigned zone (see Policy b).
+Objective d.
 Minimize call stacking; reduce the number of calls held and prioritized by communications due to lack of officer availability (see Policy b).

-Policy: Ensure a sufficient number of law enforcement personnel to carry out the functions of the various divisions sections (patrol, traffic, investigations, jail, and administration support services).
-Re-evaluate current staffing levels as crime statistics, call response volumes, and jai inmate population, Fayette County population and traffic increases.
+Policy: Ensure a sufficient number of law enforcement personnel to carry out the functions of the various sections (patrol, traffic, investigations, jail, and support services).
+Re-evaluate current staffing levels as crime statistics, call response volumes, jail inmate population, Fayette County population and traffic increases.

-Policy: Maintain or establish equipment and facilities that allow law enforcement personnel to operate at maximum effectiveness.
+Policy: Maintain or establish equipment and facilities that allow law enforceme ent p personnel t o operate at maxin num effect ivenes is.

 Objective a.
-Plan, locate and construct facilities capable of supporting services consistent with current law enforcement agency department operations and activity levels.
+Plan, locate and construct facilities capable of supporting services consistent with current law enforcement agency operations and activity levels.

 Objective b.
 Investigate the potential of providing facilities for law enforcement personnel in conjunction with other community facilities such as fire/EMS stations.

 Objective c.
-Evaluate and explore Explore technology advances to enhance officer safety, monitor officer activity and location, improve data and evidence collection, reduce response time, and improve field reporting.
-Such technology includes, but it not limited to, GPS/GIS equipment, body and stationary camera systems, and personnel mobile data assistants systems (lpad tablets).
+Evaluate and explore technology advances to enhance officer safety, monitor officer activity and location, improve data and evidence collection, reduce response time, and improve field reporting.
+Such technology includes, but it not limited to, GPS/GIS equipment, body and stationary camera systems, and mobile data systems.